openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

 ~~~~~~~~~~

 This guide supports two different encryption options: unencrypted and
 LUKS (full-disk encryption).
-ZFS native encryption has not yet been
-released.
-With either option, all ZFS features are fully available.
+With either option, all ZFS features are fully
+available.
+ZFS native encryption is not available in Ubuntu 18.04.

 Unencrypted does not encrypt anything, of course.
 With no encryption
 happening, this option naturally has the best performance.

-LUKS encrypts almost everything: the OS, swap, home directories, and
-anything else.
-The only unencrypted data is the bootloader, kernel, and
+LUKS encrypts almost everything.
+The only unencrypted data is the bootloader,
-initrd.
-The system cannot boot without the passphrase being entered at
+kernel, and initrd.
+The system cannot boot without the passphrase being
-the console.
-Performance is good, but LUKS sits underneath ZFS, so if
+entered at the console.
+Performance is good, but LUKS sits underneath ZFS, so
-multiple disks (mirror or raidz topologies) are used, the data has to be
+if multiple disks (mirror or raidz topologies) are used, the data has to be
 encrypted once per disk.

 Step 1: Prepare The Install Environment